mzivic7/SyncTEd/README.md

 This text editor consist from 2 parts: host and client.
 They are ran on different devices.
 Host must be firts.
 Which one is host is set in "conf.txt" located in "data" folder in project dir.
-Afther that, host must be port-forwareded or tunneled with [ngrok](https://ngrok.com/).
-Port and host adress must be set in "conf.txt"
+Host must be on LAN, port-forwareded or tunneled with [ngrok](https://ngrok.com/).
+Port and host adress must be set in "conf.txt".
+SyncTEd is not suitable for TOR, since it has large latency.

 In "conf.txt" are several more settings:
 - Host - if True: this is host, if False: this is client
 - Save on quit - set False to stop it from asking to save on quit
+-
-- Tab spaces num - change how many spaces wide will be tab
+Tab spaces num - change how many spaces wide will be tab
 - Window width and heigth - in pixels
 - Client address and port - this config is only for client, hosts adress and port on which client will connect
 - Host local address and port - this config is only for host, address and port on which will client cnnect